-Because I can't possibly do a better job of describing Bani than she has herself, here's the beginning of her bio: “Bani Amor is a queer travel writer from Brooklyn by way of Ecuador who explores diasporic identities, the decolonization of travel culture, and the intersections of race, place and power in their work.”
-If that sounds a bit intense and heavy, it's because it is – but these are fascinating topics and Bani tackles them well both on her site and in major publications.
+Because I can't possibly do a better job of describing Bani than they have themself, here's the beginning of their bio: “Bani Amor is a queer travel writer from Brooklyn by way of Ecuador who explores diasporic identities, the decolonization of travel culture, and the intersections of race, place and power in their work.”
+If that sounds a bit intense and heavy, it's because it is – but these are fascinating topics and Bani tackles them well both on their site and in major publications.

 16. Rob and Chris | 2 Travel Dads

 Rob and Chris run a family travel blog as they travel the world with their two young sons (which would be enough to make this list, really, as I don't write about family travel at all!).
 But the twist is that Rob and Chris are gay, giving their family travel blog an interesting LGBT perspective.
 I dare you to scroll through their Instagram account and not come away smiling – this is one happy, adventurous family!

 Lakshmi is a writer, blogger, photographer, and media professional.
 And she also runs one of the most successful travel blogs in India.
 Lakshmi has traveled to more than two dozen countries, but it's her extensive travels within India that I enjoy reading about the most.
 Her YouTube channel has lots of India content, too, including spotlights on things to do in Bangalore.